vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VCFCertificate.md

 ### -uploadPrivateKey

-Option to upload a custom private key when performing the ESXi host certificate replacement (only valid for VCF 5.2 and later).
+Option to upload an external private key when performing the ESXi host certificate replacement.
+Supported on Vmware Cloud Foundation 5.2 or later

 ```yaml
 Type: Switch